 did a study of the word "soul" in the Bible.

 Whether we like it or not, our understanding of the word "soul" is strongly influenced by the Roman Catholic Church.
 Even evangelical Christians generally use this word in the Catholic sense rather than

 according to the biblical definition.
-We claim, for example, that the soul lives on when we die even though the Bible clearly states repeatedly that
+We claim, for example, that the soul lives on when we die even though the Bible

 We tend to confuse the Bible words "spirit" and "soul".
 Perhaps it is because there are so many kinds of spirits that we get confused.
 We speak of the Holy Spirit, but God is also a Spirit:

 "and they that worship him must worship him in spirit and in truth."
 In Revelation, John speaks several times of the "seven spirits of God", probably in reference to Isaiah 11:1-2 (see my article:

 "Seven Spirits of God").
 There are of course spirits of men, evil spirits and angels, called "ministering spirits".
 There are spiritual attitudes, gifts and actions and to make matters

 even more complicated, the word for spirit is also the word for "wind"!

 When the Bible says, "he that winneth souls is wise" (Proverbs 11:30) or